-14.2 Subject Line Must Include Course and Section Number
+15.2 Subject Line Must Include Course and Section Number

 The subject line of emails must contain the name or number of the course, and the section number in which the student is enrolled.
 The Professor teaches different courses and sections and cannot properly respond to questions if he does not know which course or section you are enrolled in.
+Also be aware that overuse of the same subject line in multiple rounds of correspondence can sometimes cause emails to go to "junk mail".

-14.3 Productive Emails
+15.3 Acceptable Emails